 From Raw to Rad: Mastering the Art of Food with a Thermometer

-Cooking food to the ideal temperature is not just a matter of flavor, it’s a matter of food safety.
-With thousands of people affected by foodborne illnesses every year, it is important to reiterate the importance of checking the internal temperature of your food to ensure that it is safe to eat.
-It is important to invest in a food thermometer and master how to use it for the best cooking results.
+Making sure food is cooked to the right temperature isn’t just about concern for taste; it’s about food security.
+With thousands of people affected by foodborne diseases each year, it’s important to emphasise the need to check the temperature of the food you consume to ensure it’s safe to eat.
+For example, monitoring the meat from raw to red.
+It is crucial to get an accurate food thermometer and learn how to use it to achieve the best cooking results.

 The Importance of Checking Meat Temperature

-Are you grilling or smoking meat?
-Did you know that there are different internal temperatures you need to aim for when cooking different types of meat using various methods?
+Do you smoke or grill your meat?
+Did you know there are various internal temperatures to look for when cooking different types of meat using other methods?

 Mastering How to Use a Meat Thermometer